mzinin/s2e2.java/README.md

 ## Supported expressions

-Supported expressions consist of the following tokens: string literals, operators (unary and binary), functions, predefined constants, round brackets for function's's arguments denoting, commas for function's arguments separation and double quotes for characters escaping.
+Supported expressions consist of the following tokens: string literals, operators (unary and binary), functions, predefined constants, round brackets for function's arguments denoting, commas for function's arguments separation and double quotes for characters escaping.

-The difference between a function and an operator is that a function is always followed by a pair of round brackets with a list of function's arguments (probably empty) in between, while an operator does not use brackets and, if it is a binary operator, stick between its operands.
+The difference between a function and an operator is that a function is always followed by a pair of round brackets with a list of function's arguments (probably empty) in between, while an operator does not use brackets and, if it is a binary operator, sticks between its operands.
 Also operators can have different priorities a.k.a. precedence.

 For example:
 * this is a function of 2 arguments: `FUNC(Arg1, Arg2)`